 Diet and lifestyle changes for weight loss

 The mathematics of weight loss is relatively simple—calories in must not exceed calories expended, or it will result in weight gain.
-While it’s not always easy to make these changes, committing to keeping yourself healthy and trim in your later years will provide a better quality of life for you and for the family that you care for.
+While it’s not always easy to make these changes, keeping yourself healthy and trim in your later years will provide a better quality of life for you and the family you care for.
 Maintain an active lifestyle by incorporating movement and exercise into every day.
-Some other strategies for burning extra calories through the day include:
+Some other strategies for burning extra calories throughout the day include:

 What the heck should I be eating?